taniarascia/taniarascia.com/content/posts/2019-09-25-developer-blogs-to-follow-2019.md

 - [flaviocopes.com](https://flaviocopes.com/)

 No one is more prolific than Flavio.
 I honestly don't know how he has time to breathe, much less write all these tutorials.
 Not only does he write a blog post _every single day_, but he has endless handbooks, courses, and tutorials.
-Some of the posts are more like snippets, but you'll find nice, succint helpful stuff on there.
+Some of the posts are more like snippets, but you'll find nice, succinct helpful stuff on there.

 ## Dan Abramov